 - Short-term toxicity testing on aquatic invertebrates is an information requirement under Column 1 of Annex VII to REACH (Section 9.1.1.).
 However, long-term toxicity testing on aquatic invertebrates must be considered (Section 9.1.1., Column 2) if the substance is poorly water soluble. - Poorly water soluble substances require longer time to reach steady-state conditions.
 As a result, the short-term tests does not give a true measure of toxicity for this type of substances and the long-term test is required.
-A substance is regarded as poorly water soluble if, for instance, it has a water solubility below 1 mg/L or below the detection limit of the analytical method of the test material (Guidance on IRs and CSA, Section R.7.8.5). - In the provided OECD TG 105 (2014), the saturation concentration of the Substance in water was determined to be above 0.01 mg/L and below 0.05 mg/L. - Therefore, the Substance is poorly water soluble and information on long-term toxicity on aquatic invertebrates must be provided.
+A substance is regarded as poorly water soluble if, for instance, it has a water solubility below 1 mg/L or below the detection limit of the analytical method of the test material (Guidance on IRs and CSA, Section R.7.8.5). - In the provided OECD TG 105 (2012), the saturation concentration of the Substance in water was determined to be below the limit of detection of the analytical method (i.e. [0.15 mg/L]). - Therefore, the Substance is poorly water soluble and information on long-term toxicity on aquatic invertebrates must be provided.